-Urban Schools Alliance: New Toolkit for Districts Working with Outside Researchers
+Urban School Improvement Alliance Introduces Toolkit for Districts Working with Outside Researchers

 |November 19, 2012|

 Boston, MA – REL Northeast and Islands’ Urban School Improvement Alliance (USIA) has produced a suite of materials to help midsized urban school districts better work with external researchers to achieve district and state research goals.
 USIA members requested the materials to help them identify their research priorities, cut down on time spent reviewing external data requests, and generate research that districts can use to inform decision-making.

 “School districts across our region have more longitudinal student data on hand today than ever before, thanks in large part to the requirements of No Child Left Behind,” said Dr. Julie Kochanek, REL-NEI Director of Research.
 “We have tried to provide an easy-to-follow process for districts to strategically align their research for years to come.
 We want USIA member districts to improve their capacity to define, conduct, and collaborate on purposeful research that directly affects their needs, instructional goals, and educational priorities.”

 While the wealth of student and school data is a wonderful opportunity for districts to analyze their numbers to inform policy and practice, recurrent budget cuts in recent years and lack of research staff have made it difficult to do so.
 At the same time districts, particularly those close to universities with education degree programs, have seen a rise in external data requests.
 Many of these requests are unrelated to district priorities but require staff time and attention to manage.
 Yet research conducted by external researchers could be a valuable asset if districts were equipped to effectively partner with them.